 -Cleaning and maintenance: Although trays are removed before eating, it is important to brush teeth after every meal before reinserting the trays to prevent discoloration.
 Trays also require daily cleaning.

 -Less consistent: Since Invisalign trays can be removed easily, wearers need to be diligent in wearing the trays 22-24 hours per day for optimal results.

 The Right Choice?

 Traditional braces and Invisalign are both safe and effective options for correcting crooked teeth and misalignment.
 Talk to Dr. Hamer about the right choice for you or your child.
-Hamer & Hamer Orthodontics can advise you based upon the correction needed, desired results, your lifestyle, and your budget.
+Hamer & Glassick Orthodontics can advise you based upon the correction needed, desired results, your lifestyle, and your budget.
 Contact us at 434-296-0188 to schedule your complimentary consultation and start the process to achieving a fantastic smile!